Abby Lee Miller Plans New ‘Dance Moms’ Spinoff Series, Moms Of Mini Team To Follow

 — EntertainmentTonight (@etnow) April 2, 2017

-iTech Post reported last month that Abby Lee Miller had a new show in the works even before she left Dance Moms on a three-week hiatus, following an alleged feud with former dance member, Chloe Lukasiak.
+iTech Post reported last month that Abby Lee Miller had a new show in the works even before she left Dance Moms on a three-week hiatus, following an alleged feud with former dance member Chloe Lukasiak.
 However, Abby Lee hasn’t announced a network or a possible air date.

 Said Miller, “I have a new show that’s scripted that’s about dance, but a little bit of supernatural in it so we’ll see.”